 Summer ( June, July, August)

 Summer in Oahu is pretty much as you would expect, being the warmest and driest season.
 However the temperature never really gets out of control.
 While it can feel very warm it rarely gets up too high.
 Cooling sea breeze’s keep things reasonable even on the hottest days.
 Although in the City things can get a bit stifling.
 Rain can be expected most days but, expect it to be brief.
-Any shower will feel more like a blessing in Honolulu.
+Any shower will feel more like a blessing in Honolulu, and earn the charming nickname, “little blessings”.

 The Summer months are busy as you would expect, so expect attractions to be booked, queues long and prices high. there is no chance of any whale watching either which can be disappointing.
 Really despite having arguably the best weather Summer really doesn’t have that much going for it compared to the other seasons.
 It is still a great time to be on the Island though.